From the desk of Robb Wolf

 Sodium is the primary electrolyte lost through sweat, which means sweating can skyrocket your sodium needs.
 And few things make us sweatier than intense or sustained exercise.

 How much sodium are we sweating out, exactly?
 Based on sweat rate and sweat sodium concentration data, it seems folks lose on average ~1 gram of sodium per hour of sweaty activity, but it could be higher or lower depending on the situation.
 On the more extreme end of things, athletes exercising in the heat can lose up to 7 grams of sodium through sweat daily, and I’ve worked with professional hockey players who have sweat ~10 grams in just two hours of an intense game.
-My point is: Sweat losses can vary greatly, but there’s no doubt that folks may be losing more sodium in their sweat than they think.
+My point is: Sweat losses can vary greatly, but folks may be losing more sodium than they think.

 Replacing the electrolytes lost through sweat helps keep your body firing on all cylinders.
 Consuming electrolyte water during exercise also helps prevent athletes from overhydrating with plain water, which can dangerously dilute blood sodium levels.